MENTAL HEALTH GUIDE

 Knowledge is power

-Build and maintain supportive relationships with others
+Build and keep supportive relationships with others

 Ask for help when you need it